simolus3/drift/docs/docs/Platforms/encryption.md

 ### Using

-SQLCipher implements sqlite3's C api, which means that you can continue to use the `sqlite3` package or `package:drift/native.dart` without changes.
+SQLCipher implements sqlite3's C api, which means that you can continue to use the `sqlite3` package or `drift/ffi` without changes.
 They're both fully compatible with `sqlcipher_flutter_libs`.

 To actually encrypt a database, you must set an encryption key before using it.
 A good place to do that in drift is the `setup` parameter of `NativeDatabase`, which runs before drift is using the database in any way:

-{% include "blocks/snippet" snippets = snippets name = "encrypted1" %}
+{{ load_snippet('encrypted1','lib/snippets/platforms/encryption.dart.excerpt.json') }}

-{% block "blocks/collapsible" title="Disabling double-quoted string literals" %}
+??? note "Disabling double-quoted string literals"

     In `sqlite3_flutter_libs`, sqlite3 is compiled to only accept single-quoted string literals.
     This is a recommended option to avoid confusion - `SELECT "column" FROM tbl` is always a column reference, `SELECT 'column'` is always a string literal.

     SQLCipher does not disable double-quoted string literals at compile-time.
 For consistency, it is recommended to manually disable them for databases used with drift.
-{% endblock %}

 ### Important notice